 Although a relatively small percentage of people (0.2%) are living with HIV in Mexico, new HIV infections are rising.
-The rate of infection amongst marginalised groups including sex workers, men who have sex with men (MSM) and transgender people during 2015 is considerably higher at 7%, 17.3% and 17.4% respectively.
+The rate of infection amongst key populations including sex workers, men who have sex with men (MSM) and transgender people is considerably higher.
 Stigma, discrimination and violence against these groups seriously impacts the effectiveness of the HIV response in Mexico.

 Through their continuous advocacy work, Colectivo Sol has been able to influence the Mexican government to formulate a stronger HIV response.
 Colectivo Sol participated as a key actor in the review process of the National Norm on HIV, AIDS and STDs, which regulates the national response to the epidemic.
 They have also been members of the National Council on HIV/AIDS, the highest decision making body on HIV-related matters.